Florida Atlantic stuns Kansas State to advance to school's first Final Four - KESQ

 By Jacob Lev, CNN

-No. 9 Florida Atlantic stunned No. 3 Kansas State 79-76 in the elite eight on Saturday to advance to the school’s first Final Four.
+No. 9 seed Florida Atlantic stunned No. 3 seed Kansas State 79-76 in the Elite Eight on Saturday to advance to the school’s first Final Four.

 Both teams got off to a hot start, trading baskets until Owls’ big man Vladislav Goldin made a layup to take the lead 20-18.
 The Owls would go into half with 42-38 lead.